God’s Grace in Finding My Identity

 I didn’t believe that I was as beautiful as all of my non-Asian peers.
 I didn’t believe I was worthy of love.
 People walked in and out of my life who had caused me goodness and pain, who made me question what kind of person I am and who I wanted to be.

 God didn’t leave me to learn this alone, though.
 He brought wise and humble women to mentor and walk with me through these times.
-They helped me through the questions about God, ideas about myself, theology, why there’s pain and injustice in the world, family stuff, and even boys!
+They helped me through the questions about God, ideas about myself, theology, why there’s pain and injustice in the world, family stuff, and even boys.
 I’m thankful for each person for I would not be the same person I am today if even one of them hadn’t been in my life.

 God didn’t just bring the right people, he brought the right opportunities: missions conferences, incredible professors, and service opportunities.
-The most impactful ones were internships to my country of origin—you know it—Cambodia!
+The most impactful ones were internships to my country of origin—you know it—Cambodia.

 My Experience in Cambodia

-I was in the capitol city of Phnom Penh which was hot, smelly, and loud with delicious food everywhere.
+I was in the capital city of Phnom Penh which was hot, smelly, and loud with delicious food everywhere.
 The people were wonderful and I finally had someone coming up to me and saying, “you’re just like me.
 You have the Cambodian face!”

 I finally felt a small sense of belonging.

 There was a lot of “wow, God!” and “I can’t believe this!”
 Not to mention I got the chance to shadow at a girl’s home and teach English at a school outside of the city.
 That was my dream since high school and it was finally happening.
 I absolutely knew God kept his promises, then.